cmoore-sp/pl-sql_nexmo_sms/README.md

  5. You'll need to create the table that is in the package body.
 It is in the commented out section.
  6. You'll need to put in your own G_KEY and G_SECRET at the top of the package body.

+# PL/SQL Package
 The features within the package are:
  - Send SMS text message from PL/SQL
  - Do a two-factor authentication
  - Check the balance of your account

+# Oracle APEX 5.1 Application
+There is a simple 3 page application included in the files.
+This application is not likely backwards compatible with earlier APEX versions.

+The authentication method in the application defaults to your workspace user/password.

 This was released in early February 2016.
 I will endeavour to maintain this.

 @cmoore_sp